Git information is in a separate document.

 in file SqlRuntime.Common.fs.

-, base-class in file SqlRuntime.Common.fs which can be basically think of as wrapper for Dictionary<string,obj>
+, base-class in file SqlRuntime.Common.fs which can be thought of as a wrapper for Dictionary<string,obj>

 (a column name, and the value).
-SqlEntity is used for all-kind of result-data actually, so the data columns may not correspond to the actual data values.
+SqlEntity is actually used for all kinds of result data, so the data columns may not correspond to the actual data values.
 Mostly the results of the data are shaped as SqlQueryable<SqlEntity>

 items.